sinastiller/battleship-game/README.md

 ### [Typography](#typography)

 The game in the Heroku App is mostly running with its standard font.
-I have imported a special font for the first line of the welcoming message from [Lingojam](https://lingojam.com/CoolTextFonts) and copied special codes to acchieve a bold font or coloured font from a [Stackoverflow Post](https://stackoverflow.com/questions/8924173/how-can-i-print-bold-text-in-python).
-Some of the text has also the effect to be printed out slow or fast to the terminal which I acchieve by [this guiding post](https://stackoverflow.com/questions/20302331/typing-effect-in-python) from Stackoverflow.
+I have imported a special font for the first line of the welcoming message from [Lingojam](https://lingojam.com/CoolTextFonts) and copied special codes to achieve a bold font or coloured font from a [Stackoverflow Post](https://stackoverflow.com/questions/8924173/how-can-i-print-bold-text-in-python).
+Some of the text has also the effect to be printed out slow or fast to the terminal, which I achieve by [this guiding post](https://stackoverflow.com/questions/20302331/typing-effect-in-python) from Stackoverflow.

 ### [Wireframes](#wireframes)

-I have used [Balsamiq Wireframes](https://balsamiq.com/) to create the wrieframe and flowchart of the Battleship Game.
+I have used [Balsamiq Wireframes](https://balsamiq.com/) to create the wireframe and flowchart of the Battleship Game.
 The main part of the game is made out of two grids, one for the player and the other one for the computer, each containing the ships.

 ![Wireframe](readme.images/Battleships%20-%20Player_Computer%20Board.png)

-The flowchart is made to guide me throught the process to acknowlegde each step during the game, designing the various functions needed for the game flow.
+The flowchart is made to guide me through the process of acknowledging each step during the game, designing the various functions needed for the game flow.

 ![FlowChart](readme.images/Battleships%20-%20Stages%20of%20Python%20Program.png)